 As of 2019, there are around 8.000 YouTube channels out there having more than 1 million subscribers.
 They are the dinosaurs of the YouTube space!
 Massive in size.
 Most specimens started ages ago.
 And it took them very long to grow this size.

 YouTube’s CEO Susan Wojcicki recently mentioned that in 2018 the number of YouTube channels having more than 1 million subscribers nearly doubled.
 Three years ago in 2016, there were only 2,000 channels that had over one million subscribers.
 Compared to today the number has quadrupled.
 On average, about four YouTube channels hit 1 million subscribers every single day.

-Around 200 of these dinosaur channels already feature more than 10 million subscribers.
+Around 200 of these “dinosaur” channels already feature more than 10 million subscribers.
 The most prominent ones are Felix Kjellberg’s PewDiePie channel and Indian T-Series.
-Both of them have more than 80 million subscribers and currently fight over the #1 position.
+Both of them have more than 90 million subscribers and currently fight over the #1 position.
 As of march 2019 T-Series is the world’s most popular YouTube channel featuring 91M+ subscribers.

 Other huge “dinosaur” channels are for instance:

 - Cute Life Hacks – the biggest YouTube channel of an Austrian creator

 - Red Bull – the biggest YouTube brand channel

 - Freekickerz – the biggest German YouTube channel